-Property Taxes and Service Costs - Estimated property taxes for the Project's proposed buildings, prior to any costs or other adjustments, total \$2,450,467.2 Approximately 82% of those taxes are derived from the industrial component.
-Once adjusted for an estimated \$149,493 in Town service costs (not including education), the adjusted property tax revenue is \$2,301,974.
-Approximately 84% of the adjusted tax revenue comes from the industrial component.
+Property Taxes and Service Costs - Estimated property taxes for the Project's proposed buildings, prior to any costs or other adjustments, total \$2,875,446.2 Approximately 71% of those taxes are derived from the industrial component, another 8% from the retail component and the remaining 21% from the residential component.

+Once adjusted for an estimated \$169,169 in Town service costs (not including education), the resulting property tax revenue is \$2,706,277.
+Approximately 80% of this adjusted tax revenue comes from the non-residential components.